 Creigh Deeds: Session update

-Creigh Deeds is a Virginia state senator.
+Creigh Deeds is a member of the Virginia State Senate.